HomeLatest NewseHealthGE HealthCare, Elekta partner to push precision radiation therapy

 GE HealthCare and Elekta have announced a collaboration to offer hospitals a broad spectrum of services, encompassing both diagnostics and treatment for cancer patients in need of radiation therapy.

-and have announced a collaboration to expand the accessibility of precision radiation therapy solutions in India.
-The alliance seeks to offer hospitals a broad spectrum of services, encompassing both diagnostics and treatment for patients in need of radiation therapy.
+GE and Elekta have announced a collaboration to expand the accessibility of precision radiation therapy solutions in India.
+The alliance seeks to offer hospitals a broad spectrum of services, encompassing both diagnostics and treatment for cancer patients in need of radiation therapy.

 The integration of GE HealthCare’s diagnostic solutions with Elekta’s radiation therapy systems is expected to enhance service offerings for hospitals, leading to better patient care.